 How to make easy vegan chilli

-Variations and tips for easy vegan chilli
+Variations and tips for vegan chilli

 There are a million different takes on chilli, and everyone seems to have their own tips and tricks.
 This recipe is a stripped-back version that you can build on, with lots of additional ingredients to choose from: